 What is Music Therapy?

 Music therapy is the use of music to achieve specific, non-musical goals and is provided by a board-certified music therapist.
-Our music therapists work with physicians, nurses, Child Life specialists, and other staff in a team approach to address the individual needs of each patient and his or her family.
+Our music therapists take a multidisciplinary approach, frequently working alongside physicians, nurses, psychology, physical therapy, occupational therapy, and other staff members to address the individual needs of each patient and their family.

 Benefits